PharmaNet for practitioners

 What is PharmaNet?

 PharmaNet is a provincewide network owned and operated by the Ministry of Health.
-PharmaNet keeps a record of every prescription dispensed in B.C. community pharmacies.
+PharmaNet keeps a record of every prescription dispensed in B.C. community pharmacies and select hospital outpatient pharmacies.

 Access to PharmaNet is permitted only for the purpose of providing health services to an individual as part of a professional health practice.
 Direct access to PharmaNet is not available for academic or other secondary purposes, such as research, monitoring or quality improvement.